Need more advice?

 If as a result of a DBS/DS check you lose your job or are unsuccessful in securing employment, please contact us to discuss your options.
 We can offer telephone counselling, career, welfare or immigration advice.Back to contents

 There are a number of options available if you are self employed:

-Alternatively, you can contact your local police force to make a 'subject access request' under the provisions of the Data Protection Act 1988.
+Alternatively, you can contact your local police force to make a 'subject access request'.
 This will provide up to date information on any criminal records in the UK.

 If you are based in Scotland, you can obtain a basic check from Disclosure Scotland.Back to contents

 Following a legislative change in May 2013, the DBS now remove certain specified old and minor offences from criminal record certificates.
 The Ministry of Justice suggest that employers use the following question as a template for their recruitment and hiring processes: ‘Do you have any convictions, cautions, reprimands or final warnings that are not "protected" as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013) by SI 2013 1198’.

 Treat this question as if you were being asked: "Do you have any unspent convictions, cautions, reprimands or warnings?".
 The filtering rules and the list of offences that will never be filtered is available from Gov.uk.